 Famous Tarpon, Shark, and Bull Red Drum Fishing

-St. Simons Island Annual Tarpon/Bullred Drum Tournament is held in August.
-Our next Annual St. Simons Tarpon Tournament is August 4-6, 2016.
-The Captains meeting will be on August 4, 2016 @ 6:30pm
+St. Simons Island Annual Bullred Drum Tournament is held this September.
+Our next Annual St. Simons Tarpon Tournament is September 22 (Captains Meeting) and 23 Fishing day.
+The Captains meeting will be on September 22, 2017 @ 6:30pm

 It is sponsored by Captain Mark Noble and the Morningstar Marina.
 Captain Mark Noble loves fishing the tournament.
-His boat is chartered and the customers know how to fish (I'm certain that's due to the great teaching tips and techniques of the Captain).
-Their boat has won almost every tournament and Captain Mark Noble is known as "The Tarpon King" in this area of the Golden Isles of Georgia.
+His boat is chartered and the customers know how to fish (I'm certain that's due to the great teaching tips and techniques of the Captain). in this area of the Golden Isles of Georgia.
 Other Captains who join the tournament have been known to pile their own workers/mates into their boats to put up a challenging "fish" to "war with the best"!